INFO-474/m7-d3-intro/exercise-3/README.md

 ## Exercise 3: Mastering Data Binding

-In this exercise, write functions that demonstrate your familiarity with data-binding.
+In this exercise, you'll write functions that demonstrate your familiarity with data-binding.
 Start by forking and cloning this repository, running a local server, and opening up the `index.html` file.
 Then, edit the `js/main.js` to complete the outlined steps.
-You'll build this simple shape:
+You'll write the code necessary to handle data-bindings for both `text` and `rect` elements:

 ![animations of one paragraph disappearing](imgs/complete.gif)